PatrickMcGrath29/thegoodland/content/posts/2025-10-07-the-new-life-–-18-stumblings.md

 1. Let your thoughts about what the grace of God can do for you come only from the Word of God.
 Our natural expectation — that we must always keep stumbling — is wrong.
 It is strengthened by several things:

-\-A hidden unwillingness to surrender all.
+   1. A hidden unwillingness to surrender all.

-\-The example of many careless Christians.
+   2. The example of many careless Christians.

-\-Unbelief that doubts whether God will truly keep us.
+   3. Unbelief that doubts whether God will truly keep us.

-\-The discouragement of repeated failures when striving in our own strength.
+   4. The discouragement of repeated failures when striving in our own strength.

 2. Let no stumbling be tolerated because it seems small or insignificant.